Have you Googled yourself recently? Nearly 100 million names are Googled every day.

 Recruiters who Google the name you put on their application or in your resume will be unaware that the “bad” person Google showed them is not you.
 Result: opportunity lost!
 Perhaps, many opportunities…

-You need to know if you someone who has the same name you have is causing you a problem in your job search to avoid using that version of your name.
+You need to know if someone who has the same name you have is causing you a problem in your job search to avoid using that version of your name.

 To search -